lmiller1990/lachlan-miller.me/markdown/implement-vue-3-reactivity-from-scratch.md

 })
 ```

 If you have used Vue with the Composition API, you will be familiar with `ref`.
 You may not have seen `effect` - that's because it's not actually exposed to the end user.
-What you will be familiar with is `watch` and `watchEffect` - the idea is more or less the same.
-All of these, as well as Vue's reactive updates, are powered by `effect` under the hood.
-Since we are doing everything from scratch, we will need to implement `effect`.
+What you will be familiar with is `watch`, `watchEffect` and `computed` - the idea is more or less the same.
+All of these, as well as Vue's reactivity APIs, are powered by `effect` under the hood.
+Since we are doing everything from scratch, we will need to implement `effect` before implementing the rest.

 Wrapping something in `effect` sets up reactivity.
 Take this snippet: